tpowa/Archboot/usr/share/archboot/docs/Readme.txt

 - It supports BIOS booting with syslinux.
 - It supports UEFI booting with gummiboot and EFISTUB, for booting LTS kernels with efilinux-efi.
-- It supports UEFI CD booting with gummiboot and EFISTUB, for booting LTS kernels with efilinux-efi.
 - It supports grub's iso loopback support. variables used (below for example): iso_loop_dev=UUID=XXXX